-Instruments within Financial instruments owned and Financial instruments sold, not yet purchased, are measured at fair value, either as required by or allowed by accounting guidance.
-These financial instruments primarily represent securities and derivative products, which the Company enters into in order to facilitate customer transactions and to hedge other assets and liabilities of the Company.
+Instruments within Financial instruments owned and Financial instruments sold, not yet purchased, are measured at fair value, either as required or allowed by accounting guidance.
+These financial instruments represent the Company's trading positions to facilitate customer transactions and include both cash and derivative products.